-- Continued demonstration of serious disrespect (physical or verbal) for teachers, the administration, or any adult working for or in the school. - Continued bullying. - Smoking or possession of cigarettes on school property or at school functions. - Possession, consumption, use, or sale of drugs, alcohol, or weapons in or on school property. - Vandalism to or theft of school property, property of school personnel or fellow students, including lockers and bulletin boards.
-Restitution will be the responsibility of the student in addition to disciplinary action. - Threatening staff members or students by word or gesture. - Tampering with fire bells, alarms or equipment. - Serious misuse of the internet or other electronic communications
+- Demonstration of serious disrespect (physical or verbal) for teachers, the administration, or any adult working for or in the school. - Physical or verbal Bullying. - Smoking or possession of cigarettes on school property or at school functions. - Possession, consumption, use, or sale of drugs, alcohol, or weapons in or on school property. - Vandalism to or theft of school property, property of school personnel or fellow students, including lockers and bulletin boards.
+Restitution will be the responsibility of the student in addition to disciplinary action. - Threatening staff members or students by word or gesture. - Physical or verbal threats or acts towards individuals or the school. - Tampering with fire bells, alarms or equipment. - Serious misuse of the internet or other electronic communications